 Recycled Container Workshop

-Demonstrates recycling and reusing, composting and decomposition, horticulture plant knowledge
+Demonstrates recycling, repurposing, reusing, composting and decomposition, horticulture plant knowledge

 ‘Children's active and passive interactions with plants and gardening influence their attitudes and actions towards trees and the environment as adults.’ - Lohr, V.I. and C.H.
 Pearson-Mims.(2005.)